Pesticides and Technology

 The NWPPA Executive Committee is comprised of technical representatives from grower groups, spray manufacturers, spray applicators and research and development corporations, across viticulture, horticulture and broadacre agriculture who guides the work of the NWPPA.

-GPA is an active participant on the Executive Committee of the NWPGP.
+GPA is also an active participant on the Executive Committee of the NWPGP.

 National Working Party for Grain Protection